-

 Information concerning Taylor University’s academic programs is found in the academic catalog and, for distance learning degrees and courses, visit Taylor University Online.
 Transfer of credit policies are available on below or by contacting the Office of the Registrar at 765-998-5129 or registrar@taylor.edu.
 Currently, Taylor has no articulation agreements with any other university.

 Taylor University prepares teachers for initial state certification and provides an annual report to the state.
-This document includes both Title II and Title II Transition to Teaching.
+This page includes both Title II and Title II Transition to Teaching.
 Information about academic and other physical plant facilities that relate to the academic program and information about faculty and other instructional personnel can be obtained from the academic catalog, and distance learning.
+For students who live or plan to live outside of Indiana after licensure in the following programs, please refer to the Professional Licensure Board/Agency for your state below:

 Taylor campuses are drug, alcohol and tobacco free.
 Additionally, all students and employees willingly agree to the responsibilities and expectations for Taylor community life, as identified by the Life Together Covenant found in the Student Handbook and in the Master Policy Handbook.